 - 2 meditations a day during the week

 - 2 sharing sessions per week, plus optional Men’s and Women’s sharings

 On the RAP, you work mornings and afternoons doing house-keeping (cleaning and tidying), cooking, building, maintenance or gardening.
-You have one day off each week.
+You have one and a half day off each week.
 The first week is payable in advance to secure your place on the program.*

 During the twice-weekly sharings, the program leaders will support and encourage you to overcome internal barriers that block you from living your truth and being totally alive.

 Many people who come here find that being in this environment brings their negative conditioning and limiting self-beliefs to the surface.
 This can cause inner conflict as we are not used to holding uncomfortable emotions and often unconsciously resist feeling them.
 At Osho Leela, you will receive support and are given the tools to safely express and feel your feelings.

 When you arrive at the start of your week, you will be given an introductory talk, a walk-round, and assigned a buddy.
 This is a more experienced member of the program who you can turn to for support or with any questions you may have.

 Whilst you’re on the RAP, you will stay in a dorm with other participants of the same gender.
 There are two longer-term community members overseeing the program – Svabhavo and Purna.
 They are supported by Dhyanesh, Anuka and Khalis who are available on a daily basis to answer any questions or just to chat.
 Premal, another long-term member of the community, takes care of the interviews and administration for the program.

 09.00 – Morning Gathering to connect with the community